AmitTiwari07/Guess-The-Number-Game/README.md

-# Number Guessing Game
+# Guess The Number Game

 ---

 ## Description
-The Number Guessing Game is a fun and interactive console game where players try to guess a randomly selected number between 1 and 100.
+The "Guess The Number Game" is a fun and interactive console game where players try to guess a randomly selected number between 1 and 100.
 Players can choose the difficulty level, which affects the number of attempts they have to guess the correct number.

 ## How to Use
 1. Run the program in your Python environment.